sindresorhus/p-queue/readme.md

 8. Pending promises: 0
 9. Added 🐙
 10. Pending promises: 1
-11. Queue is empty again
+11. Resolved 🐙
-12. Resolved 🐙
+12. All work is done
 ```